Outdoor games are inherently associated with hazards. Make your games as safe as possible.

 - It is ok to skip locations for safety (and how to do that).

 Roads are usually open for traffic so players should pay attention to the traffic and obey the rules.

 These include ponds, lakes, cliffs, stones etc. that might pose threats to players.
 Point out specific things.

 3. Other potential risks

 Animals, closed areas, other people, rain, cold, heat, angry neighbors etc.

 Act safely when playing

-Players are responsible for their own actions.
-Make sure everybody understands that they should act safely.
+Players are responsible for their own actions and safety.
+Make sure everybody understood that they should act safely.

 In case you need explicit consent from the players, use separate process for collecting the consent.